frozenpandaman/splatnet2statink/README.md

 The `-t` flag sends battle data to stat.ink as a dry run, without uploading, for testing/validation purposes.

-The `--salmon` flag updates your Salmon Run profile and allows you to upload shifts worked.
+The `--salmon` flag updates your Salmon Run profile and allows you to upload shifts (jobs) worked.

 Note: Executing the script via `./splatnet2statink.py` is also possible on macOS or Linux.
 If you've downloaded a .zip of this repository using the green "Clone or download" button above (instead of via `git clone`), the script must first be made executable by running `chmod +x splatnet2statink.py`.